Willem Albert Scholten: Biography

 Scholten would continue to expand his empire, and opened a potato syrup factory in Hoogezand, a jenever factory in Sappemeer, a potato sago factory in Zuidbroek.
 In 1849, he exported to Manchester and Glasgow, however the profits were low due to transport costs and tariffs.
-In 1866, he crossed the border to built a factory in Hakenberg, Brandenburg, Germany, and would continue into Austria-Hungary, and Congress Poland.
+In 1866, he crossed the border to build a factory in Hakenberg, Brandenburg, Germany, and would continue into Austria-Hungary, and Congress Poland.
 The decision to open factories in other countries was mainly based on lower wages and the elimination of tariffs.

 Scholten was one of the founders and the largest stockholder of the Nederlandsch-Amerikaansche Stoomvaart-Maatschappij which became later known as the Holland America Line.
 SS W. A. Scholten, one of the passenger ships, bore his name.
 In 1879, after disappointing results, he resigned from the company claiming that he was too old.
 However, he did invest in other shipping lines.

 In 1873, he was asked to participate in a 756 ha peat exploitation project in Emmer-Compascuum in Drenthe.
 He would end up acquiring the 974 ha Smeulveen, and the 1000 ha Barger-Oosterveen.
 In 1903, his son Jan Evert renamed Smeulveen and the village its contained Klazienaveen after his mother.
 It is one of the two villages in the Netherlands named after a non-royal woman.

 In 1882, Scholten built a residential home on the Grote Markt, the main square, opposite the City Hall.
 In 1883, he received a telephone connection free of charge for one year to try it out.
 By 1887 all his factories were connected in order to keep personal contact.
 On 6 October 1889, his 70th birthday, he donated a children's hospital to the city of Groningen.

-Scholten died on 1 May 1895 in Groningen, at the age of 72.
+Scholten died on 1 May 1895 in Groningen, at the age of 75.
 He was buried in a monument in Zuiderbegraafplaats.